Jaya (singer): U.S. debut

-After high school in the U.S., Ramsey became a back-up vocalist to Miami freestyle singer Stevie B. In 1989, she was re-christened "Jaya" and signed a record deal with Stevie B's label LeFrak-Moelis Records and her eponymous first album, produced by Stevie B, was released in the U.S. The album consisted largely of freestyle dance tracks written or co-written by Stevie B, who also provided backup vocals.
+After high school in the U.S., Ramsey became a back-up vocalist to Miami freestyle singer Stevie B. In 1989, she was re-christened "Jaya" and signed a record deal with Stevie B's label LeFrak-Moelis Records and her eponymous first album, produced by Stevie B, was released in the US.
+The album consisted largely of freestyle dance tracks written or co-written by Stevie B, who also provided backup vocals.

-The album's the first single, "If You Leave Me Now", was a hit in discos and debuted on the U.S. Billboard Hot 100 chart in October 1989.
-After 18 weeks on the Hot 100, the song was still gaining in both sales and airplay—it ended up peaking at number 44 in February 1990— and remained in the Hot 100 for a total of for 26 weeks, an unusually long chart run for a single peaking outside the Top 40.
+The album's first single, "If You Leave Me Now", was a hit in discos and debuted on the U.S. Billboard Hot 100 chart in October 1989.
+After 18 weeks on the Hot 100, the song was still gaining in both sales and airplay—it ended up peaking at number 44 in February 1990— and remained in the Hot 100 for a total of for 26 weeks, an unusually long chart run for a single peaking outside the top 40.
 The song did well in many markets but at different times, thus diluting its Hot 100 rank.
 It hit top 10 in several markets and made it to number one at the crossover powerhouse KMEL.
 The song hit number 14 on Billboards Top 40/Dance crossover chart and number 25 on the 12-inch Singles Sales chart.

 Jaya's follow-up single, "One Kiss Per Minute", was a minor dance hit, but failed to make the pop chart and the third single from the album failed to chart as did another non-album single in 1993.